tomaszm-web/capstone-2020/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

 ##### Key Dependencies
+- [Heroku] This is a cloud platform where this Git repository was pushed to and built from.
+The following files were used to setup the app on Heroku:
+a) requirements.txt contains all required Python libraries which were installed
+b) Procfile contains instructions to start up  Gunicorn web server
+c) manage.py is used to run all migrations to Postgres dabase hoseted on Heroku platform

+The Capstone Application is live at: https://capstone-2020.herokuapp.com

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.